hyurl/alar/README.md

 # Alar

-Alar is a light-weight framework that provides applications the ability to auto-load and hot-reload modules, and the ability to serve and connect remote instances.
+Alar is a light-weight framework that provides applications the ability to auto-load and hot-reload modules, as well as the ability to serve instances remotely as RPC services.

 ## Auto-loading and Hot-reloading

-In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference *copy* in the current scope.
+In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference *"copy"* in the current scope.
 Which means, if the module doesn't finish initiation, e.g. circular import, the application may not work as expected, and if the module file is modified, the application won't be able to reload that module without restart the program.